Tractatus de ortu Tartarorum: Manuscripts

 Cotton Vespasian E.iii is the only known copy of the Burton Annals.
 Its copy of the Tractatus omits a few phrases.
-It otherwise very similar to the Gonville and Caius copy.
+It is otherwise very similar to the Gonville and Caius copy.
 The Linz copy contains a few significant variant readings.
 Matthew of Paris altered the text of the Tractatus to better fit it into his Chronica, inserting glosses and comments of his own.

 Circumstances of creation

 The information in the Tractatus represents the answers given by a certain Russian bishop named Peter to questions posed to him by Pope Innocent IV and the cardinals late in 1244 in advance of the First Council of Lyon.
 Peter is not known from any other source.
 Every version of the Tractatus refers to him as "archbishop of Russia" (archiepiscopus Russiae) except the Linz manuscript, which specifies him as archbishop of Belgorod (archiepiscopus de Belgrab).
 Belgorod was in fact a mere diocese, but its bishop frequently acted as vicar for the metropolitan of Kiev.
 The see of Kiev was vacant between late 1240 and the appointment of Cyril II in 1246, which explains why Westerners referred to Peter as an archbishop.
 Although various identifications have been put forward in the past, the identification of Peter with a previously unidentified bishop of Belgorod is now generally accepted.
 The identification with the Abbot Peter Akerovich is discredited.

 According to Matthew of Paris, Peter "was driven from his territory and his archbishopric by the Tatars, and came ... to obtain advice and assistance, and comfort in his trouble, if, by the gift of God, the Roman Church and the kind favour of the princes of those parts could assist him."
 Many scholars have questioned whether Peter in fact travelled to the West of his own accord or was sent on a mission and, if so, by whom.
 The Mongols had captured Kiev in 1240, but nothing is known of Peter's activities for the period between 1240 and 1244.